kristiania-kws2100-2025/kws2100-kartbaserte-websystemer/exercises/EXERCISES.md

       ? new pg.Pool({ connectionString, ssl: { rejectUnauthorized: false } })
       : new pg.Pool({ user: "postgres" });
     ```
+   - (the option of `{ssl: { rejectUnathorized: false } }` is needed because of the way Heroku runs the database)
-5. We need Hono to serve the code built by vite in the `dist` directory.
+4. We need Hono to serve the code built by vite in the `dist` directory.
 Add the following to `server/server.ts`
 ```typescript
 // This should be on the top with the other import statements import { serveStatic } from "@hono/node-server/serve-static";